henrikzujeddeloh/WhatsAppAnalyzer/README.md

 # WhatsApp Analyzer
 A program to analyze a WhatsApp chat and generate some interesting statistics and visualizations.

+## Requirements
+Install required python packages with `pip3 install -r requirements.txt`.

 ## Usage

-Export the WhatsApp chat by going to the chat details > Export Chat > Without Media and save it to the `data/` directory in this repo.
+Export the WhatsApp chat by going to the chat details > Export Chat > Without Media and save it to the `data/` folder.
+Make sure the exported chat is saved as the default name, `_chat.txt`!

-Run `python main.py` with any arguments of visualizations you want to generate.
+Run `python3 main.py` with any arguments of visualizations you want to generate.
+New visualizations can also be generated later.

 A list of possible arguments are listed below.